Reconstructing Effective Lagrangians Embedding Residual Family Symmetries: Application to Models of Flavourful Leptoquarks

 which were specified as the SM mixing to be recovered in \cite{Bernigaud:2019bfy}.\footnote{After all, ours is a bottom-up approach, and therefore closing finite groups via \eqref{eq:GFall}-\eqref{eq:GQ} requires that some textures for $U_{PMNS,CKM}$ are fed to the algorithm.} While the exact forms of \eqref{eq:mutauPMNS} and \eqref{eq:Cabibbo} are excluded by current global fits to experiment \cite{Esteban:2018azc}, they nevertheless provide excellent approximations to the data.
 The $\mu-\tau$ symmetric matrix in \eqref{eq:mutauPMNS}, for example, reproduces global fits to the PMNS matrix up to corrections on the order of the smallest `reactor angle,' $\theta^l_{13}$, and its free parameter $\theta_{\mu\tau}$ can be fit to many well-studied textures like the tri-bimaximal \cite{Harrison:2002er}, bi-maximal \cite{Fukugita:1998vn}, golden ratio \cite{Datta:2003qg,Adulpravitchai:2009bg}, and hexagonal forms \cite{Giunti:2002sr,Albright:2010ap}:

-Furthermore, corrections to \eqref{eq:mutauPMNS} can naturally be realized by higher-order terms in the OPE beyond \eqref{eq:fullayuka}, which can softly break the RFS embedded in the LO contribution, or also through renormalization group flow (RGE) \cite{Olechowski:1990bh,Ross:2007az,Varzielas:2008jm,Chiu:2016qra,Casas:1999tg,Casas:1999ac,Chankowski:1999xc,Antusch:2003kp} between the scale at which $\mathcal{G_F}$ is broken and the IR, where global fits are performed.
+Furthermore, corrections to \eqref{eq:mutauPMNS} can naturally be realized by higher-order terms in the EFT expansion beyond \eqref{eq:fullayuka}, which can softly break the RFS embedded in the LO contribution, or also through renormalization group flow (RGE) \cite{Olechowski:1990bh,Ross:2007az,Varzielas:2008jm,Chiu:2016qra,Casas:1999tg,Casas:1999ac,Chankowski:1999xc,Antusch:2003kp} between the scale at which $\mathcal{G_F}$ is broken and the IR, where global fits are performed.

 Similarly, \eqref{eq:Cabibbo} provides an excellent description of the dominant Cabibbo mixing of the CKM matrix.
 Unlike the PMNS, the CKM is extremely hierarchical, with mixings in the (2,3) and (1,3) sectors suppressed by one to two orders of magnitude with respect to the Cabibbo sector.
 This suppression again hints at further contributions to \eqref{eq:Cabibbo} from higher-order terms in \eqref{eq:fullayuka} and/or RGE corrections.